-Introduction to Chemistry and the Life Sciences
+Introduction to Chemistry & the Life Sciences

 Designed to introduce concepts in the physical and life sciences.
 Topics in the Chemistry component include an introduction to the study of the basic chemistry required for further studies in the physical and life sciences: the concepts of atoms, molecules and ions; the periodic table; chemical compounds and formulae; bonding; basic shapes of molecules; chemical amounts and the mole concept; solution studies; and acids, pH and buffers.
 In the Life Sciences component, students will study the basic concepts of cell biology, anatomy and physiology, the components of the cell, osmosis, homeostasis, body systems, tissues and organs, body functions and important biochemical reactions.
 Utilizing a range of approaches, students will develop skills in observation, research and communication modes appropriate to further study in Life Sciences, Nursing, Environmental, Biological and Chemical Science and Engineering.

 - Semester 2 - 2015

 1. Express scientific ideas in a logical, coherent fashion

 2. Work individually and in groups in both practical and theoretical contexts in the verbal communication of scientific ideas.

 3. Research existing theory and applying scientific method in practical contexts.